beinardus/BTCMapBot/README.md

 ### Tamed JSONata
 The `btcmap-telegram` bot uses `JSONata` as the engine for filtering locations.
 This engine is very powerful but lacks type checking and most validations will be performed at the moment input data is tested (`evaluate`), not during the compilation of the query.
 The actual filter is applied in the background process, so providing user feedback of errors happening at that stage is practically infeasable.
 Therefore the engine is crippled by a pre-compilation step (`validateAST`):
 - Right hand side array comparison using the `=` operator is prohibited.
+- Only single and double quotes allowed for string values (unicode quotes are rejected)
+- Check on the use of geo property names (other consts/variables are rejected)
 - Custom function calls are checked on the number of attributes passes to it.
 - Custom functions (like `$distance`) only take literal values for its parameters.
 - Custom function parameters are type checked.